 I think we will go even faster in the future.
-I think the limit could be 36-38 knots, but we may go even faster one day!
+I think the limit could be 36-38 knots, but we may go even faster!

 It will also be interesting to see if we can increase the average speed by 2-3 knots because then the regular slalom boards will have problems following us!

 Sebastian Kornum - DEN 24

 Sponsors: JP-Australia - NeilPryde